domRiddle/ASF/Setting-up.md

 ***

 After unpacking archive you should notice executable files **ASF.exe**, **ASF-ConfigGenerator.exe** and **config** directory.
 Prior to launching ASF you need to configure it.
-Configuration is really easy process, as long as you read whole documentation carefully and follow included tips.
+Configuration is really easy process, as long as you read whole documentation carefully and pay attention.

-You can configure ASF either manually, by creating required JSON configuration files with proper content, or use **ASF-ConfigGenerator** - graphical config generator, which includes tutorial and helps you with doing that task.
+You can configure ASF either manually, by creating required JSON configuration files with proper content, or by using **ASF-ConfigGenerator** - graphical config generator, which includes tutorial and helps you with doing that task.

 Now go visit **[configuration](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration)** page and continue reading when you're done :+1:.